 \section{Introduction}

 \IEEEPARstart{T}{here} is an extensive body of academic and industry literature on analyzing cascading blackouts, seeking ways to eliminate them or at least reduce their frequency and size, and improve the speed of recovery~\cite{merrill}.
 Most of the blackouts have been subject to investigations and postmortem analyses~\cite{merrill}.
 The largest blackout in the North American grid, the Northeast blackout of 2003, was studied for over a year.
-The results of this extensive analysis was published in an illuminating three-volume report~\cite{2003blackout}.
-This report also provides useful insight into a number of earlier cascading failure events~\cite{merrill}.
+The results of this extensive analysis were published in an illuminating three-volume report~\cite{2003blackout}.
+This report also provides useful insight into several earlier cascading failure events~\cite{merrill}.
 The North American Electric Reliability Corporation (NERC) was established by the US-Canadian power industry after the 1965 blackout to improve reliability, notably by producing criteria and collecting data.
 Preventing cascading blackouts has always been central to the objectives of these criteria~\cite{TPL4}.
-In 1974, state estimation was introduced in power systems, so that system operators have more accurate inputs to real-time procedures for increasing reliability.
+In 1974, state estimation was introduced in power systems to have more accurate inputs to real-time procedures for increasing reliability.
 In the context of cascading failures, the purpose of state estimation was more to make data availability reliable rather than improving the data accuracy~\cite{merrill5}.
-Prior to that, a state model was developed in which necessary considerations for the design of a total control system for reliability improvement of the the generation and transmission systems were incorporated.
+Before that, a state model was developed in which necessary considerations for designing a total control system for reliability improvement of the generation and transmission systems were incorporated.
 In this model, the control system was made of automatic functions, human participation, and an information system~\cite{merrill4}.
 Much labor has been invested in a host of efforts to solve the blackout problem.
-Recently, network theory has been applied to blackouts and other problems in power systems, but blackouts continue; the problem has not been solved~\cite{merrill}.
+Recently, network theory has been applied to blackouts and other power systems issues, but blackouts continue; the problem has not been solved~\cite{merrill}.